SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 Later on in the quick start, after you have successfully run the applications locally, the quick start also walks you through taking that same set of applications and pushing them to Cloud Foundry and making use of a Eureka Server and Hystrix Dashboard operating there.

 The application consists of two components; a Fortune-Teller-Service which registers a FortuneService in a Eureka Server and a Fortune-Teller-UI which discovers the service and uses a Hystrix command to fetch Fortunes from it.
-The Fortune-Teller-UI has also been configured to gather metrics about the commands execution and to report those metrics to a Hystrix Dashboard.
+The Fortune-Teller-UI has also been configured to gather metrics about command executions and to report those metrics to a Hystrix Dashboard.

 ### 1.1.1  Start Eureka Server Locally